By Daniel J. Chacon and Robert Nott, Santa Fe New Mexican

 "I'm glad to see that legislators are not caged in today for this session as we were last year, so to whatever degree your legislation lays an egg, they'll be coming from free-range legislators," joked the House minority whip, Rep. Rod Montoya, R-Farmington.
 He was referring to an unsuccessful bill last year that would have prohibited large commercial egg producers from selling eggs in New Mexico if they came from caged chickens.

 "Purely out of sympathy, I will laugh at that," Egolf responded.

 The back-and-forth between Republicans and Democrats is not unusual in the Capitol during a legislative session, but it won't be business as usual as the pandemic continues to grip New Mexico.

-“Displays, booths, presentations, performances [and tours] are not going to be allowed in the rotunda or elsewhere in the Capitol,” Burciaga said, adding he’s asked school officials “that they not send busloads of kids here,” which they’ve agreed to.
+"Displays, booths, presentations, performances are not going to be allowed in the rotunda or elsewhere in the Capitol," Burciaga said, adding he's asked school officials "that they not send busloads of kids here," which they've agreed to.

 The halls of the Roundhouse were empty Monday, for the most part, though some visitors wandered in to look at art hanging on the walls.
 Few lawmakers, except those attending meetings held in advance of the session, were in the building.